JetBrains-Research/TestSpark/README.md

 Due to its nature, generating tests with EvoSuite takes time.
 TestGenie takes steps to address this as much as technically feasible by caching all generated test cases that the user has decided not to apply immediately.
-This then allows TestGenie to instantly show those tests later, when the user decides to generate tests for a method or class that those unapplied tests also cove
+This then allows TestGenie to instantly show those tests later, when the user decides to generate tests for a method or class that those unapplied tests also covered.

+### Test validation
+To assure that the cached tests are still valid, we have static and dynamic validation which are run before showing any cached tests.

 ### Accessibility Features
 Features which make the plugin more user-friendly.
 For instance, a color picker for coverage visualisation.